ILoveChairs/ILoveChairs/README.md

 It's a very developer-friendly Restful API framework for dart, being able to start a project with "create" and add routes with "add route".
-For more complex problems, it is also very comfortable, being able to define your middleware, pre-server-run code and post-server-run code.
+For more complex problems, it is also very comfortable, letting you define your middleware, pre-server-run code and post-server-run code.
 The documentation is really, really good as well.

 All in all I would really recommend it to new developers.
-It is so easy to create a project and leave it working.
+It is just so easy to create a project and leave it working.
 And the fact that you can build your app with a single "build" command and then freely deploy it in the cloud with Globe with a few clicks is amazing.